MASFactory: A Graph-centric Framework for Orchestrating LLM-Based Multi-Agent Systems with Vibe Graphing: Introduction

 With the introduction of tool use and feedback-driven correction, large language models (LLMs) are often packaged as agents that follow a \emph{perception--reasoning--action} loop, enabling long-horizon task execution in external environments~\citep{yao2023react,schick2023toolformer,shinn2023reflexion}.
 As tasks grow in complexity, a single agent often struggles to simultaneously achieve end-to-end coverage, robust error recovery, and multi-step coordination.
 Consequently, LLM-based multi-agent systems (MAS) have become a widely adopted approach to extend agentic problem solving through role specialization, cross-checking, and iterative collaboration ~\citep{li2023camel,wu2023autogen,hong2024metagpt,qian2024chatdev,chen2024agentverse}.

 For MAS modeling, an increasingly common orchestration abstraction is directed computation graphs.
 A graph consists of nodes that host computation units (agents, tools, or sub-workflows) and edges that encode execution dependencies and message-passing directions.
 Pure directed acyclic graph (DAG) workflows are well-suited for pipeline-style collaboration, while cyclic structures are crucial for iterative processes such as reflection, revision, and retry.
 Recent frameworks have begun to explicitly represent multi-agent workflows as graphs.
 For instance, LangGraph models workflow as a \emph{stateful graph} with explicit execution semantics \citep{langgraph}, and Dify provides a workflow canvas where DAG dependencies define both execution order and data flow \citep{dify}.
-However, implementing complex MAS remains engineering-intensive.
-For example, developers have to manually craft role prompts for agent nodes, wire the routing logic between nodes, and establish inter-agent communication protocols.
-Also, real-world applications rely on heterogeneous context sources, including memory layers~\cite{chhikara2025mem0,memoryos2025,packer2023memgpt}, retrieval-augmented generation (RAG)~\cite{lewis2020rag,graphrag}, and standardized tool/context integration protocols such as model context protocol (MCP)~\cite{mcp}.
-Current frameworks often integrate them via workflow-specific glue code, making implementation difficult to port and reuse across environments.
-Finally, MAS development frequently involves repeated subgraphs that are globally similar but differ slightly in local configurations.
-Existing frameworks provide limited support for version-controlled, templated reuse of such subgraphs.